ShyamsTree/HoleDetection/README.md

 # HoleDetection
 HoleDetection, a program for detecting holes and computing their boundaries from the outer boundary detected Delaunay triangulation of a planar point set.
-Copyright (C) 2017 Subhasree Methirumangalath, Shyam Sundar Kannan, Amal Dev Parakkat, and Ramanathan Muthuganapathy.
-Advanced Geometric Computing Lab, Department of Engineering Design, IIT Madras, Chennai, India.
+Copyright (C) 2017 Subhasree Methirumangalath, Shyam Sundar Kannan, Amal Dev Parakkat, and Ramanathan Muthuganapathy, Advanced Geometric Computing Lab, Department of Engineering Design, IIT Madras, Chennai, India.

 For comments or questions, please contact Subhasree Methirumangalath at subhasree.rajiv@gmail.com or Ramanathan Muthuganapathy at mraman@iitm.ac.in.

 This program is free software: you can redistribute it and/or modify